 You can find customers at the very beginning of the sales funnel by answering their questions before they even ask them.
 The best way to do this is by making a business blog.

-Research about the frequently asked questions about your brand and interrogate your sales team.
-Come up with common user queries and build visual content like tutorial videos or write how-to articles to answer these queries.
-Use social media channels like Facebook pages, Twitter profile and Instagram account to directly respond to queries.
+Research about the frequently asked questions about your brand and interrogated your sales team.
+Come up with standard user queries and build visual content like tutorial videos or write how-to articles to answer these queries.
+Use social media channels like Facebook pages, Twitter profile and Instagram account to directly respond to questions.